 "Yeah, yeah," Sarah says, waving me away.
 "We got this.
 Right, Parker?"
-She nudges him with her elbow a bit too hard, causing the hand that's holding his knife to shift.
-The blade slices the skin between his thumb and forefinger, leaving a tiny slit with blood oozing out.
-I close my eyes, sighing and wondering I chose to put weapons into these two's hands.
+She nudges him a bit too hard, causing the hand holding the knife to slice the skin between his thumb and forefinger.
+It leaves a tiny slit with blood oozing out.
+I close my eyes, sighing and wondering why I chose to put weapons into these two's hands.

 "Seriously, guys?
 Already?
 Hold on, Parker," I say, stretching across the floor for my backpack.
 "I got a band-aid in my bag."
 I dig around in my backpack, searching for my miniature first-aid kit that I carry with me, which I find at the very bottom after a moment.

 "Okay, that was a one-time thing," Sarah says, pointing a finger at me.
 I fight the urge to roll my eyes and hand Parker the bandage--a small butterfly one to keep the cut from gaping open.

 "Thanks, Jules," Parker says as he takes the bandage from me.
-He gets to his feet, holding onto the cut with his other hand to keep blood from dripping onto the white carpet, and glares at Sarah.
+He gets to his feet, continuing to hold onto the cut with his other hand to keep blood from dripping onto the white carpet.
+He glares at Sarah.

 "Sorry, hun," she calls to him as he heads towards her door.
 Even though he’s faced the opposite direction, I can practically see him rolling his eyes at her now.

 I finish cleaning off Parker's dagger with a tissue before sheathing it for him, as Sarah does with hers.